JCoombs224/cs113-gp2-stackintegercalculator-arthur-gabriel/README.md

 	- *Code checked into GitHub*
 	- *Unit tests were written, all pass*
 	- *Relevant diagrams and documentation updated and accurate (UML class/sequence diagrams, etc.)*
+- [ ] Create code that would allow the following
+    - [ ] A method that would calculate each polynomial's derivative in the string using a queue
+    - [ ] A term class that would separate the coefficient and exponent
+    - [ ] Create buttons on the calculator
+    - [ ] Allow the calculator to utilize the above items to properly display the derivative
+    - [ ] Catch any exceptions that would be caused by either calculating numbers or calculating derivatives
 - [ ] Product owner agrees

 ----------